 This type of eating pattern is not suitable for everyone.
 Children, pregnant or breastfeeding women, and people with certain health conditions are not advised to follow a ketogenic diet.
 Remember that if you are looking to change your eating habits, always consult with your healthcare provider.

 A ketogenic diet has numerous advantages.
 Its most significant benefit is weight loss.
 However, following a low-carb lifestyle has other perks, especially if fish is your main protein source.
-Here is a list of some of the other significant benefits you get when following a pescatarian meal plan.
+Here is a list of some of the other potential benefits you get when following a pescatarian meal plan.

 One of the main concerns when following a diet plan high in fish and seafood is the mercury content.
 Some marine animals can be high in this type of metal, which has toxicity levels that could lead to health problems.